countable-web/open-source-corporation/README.md

    * Keep it concise, to-the-point, actionable.
 If you do use an abstraction, provide a corresponding example.
    * Each page should state it's purpose for existing, as related to the company's [mission](./MISSION.md).
 Clarity and utility over completeness.
 Try to maximize "usefulness density", or the total benefit (ie, in saved time, dollars) of the content divided by its length (in characters).
    * This repository is intended for a specific company (Countable Web Productions Inc.), if you want to use it for another company, please fork it.

-### Templates

-Templates are simply empty documents with no data specific to any Employee or Client, and no real financial data.
-Templates should be markdown, or public [Google Drive](https://drive.google.com/drive/u/0/folders/1JfcXagifO5wmixA-vjI_qgYs1qzw4-dM) charts or sheets.

 ## Similar Efforts